chiragmehta/chiragmehta.github.io/content/posts/readability-demo/autogen.md

 </div>
 <div class='slide-body'>

+# Chandrayaan Programme Overview

-The Chandrayaan programme, also known as the Indian Lunar Exploration Programme, is an ongoing series of outer space missions by the Indian Space Research Organisation (ISRO).
-The programme incorporates lunar orbiter, impactor, soft lander, and rover spacecraft.
-As of September 2019, one orbiter with an impactor probe has been sent to the Moon, using ISRO's PSLV rocket.
-The second spacecraft, consisting of an orbiter, soft lander, and rover, was launched on 22 July 2019, using an LVM-3 rocket.
-The Chandrayaan-3 mission was launched on 14 July 2023 using LVM-3 and is expected to reach the Moon's surface in August.
+The Chandrayaan Programme, also known as the Indian Lunar Exploration Programme, is an ongoing series of outer space missions by the Indian Space Research Organisation (ISRO).
+The programme, which translates to 'Moon craft' in Sanskrit, incorporates lunar orbiter, impactor, soft lander, and rover spacecraft.
+The programme structure includes multiple missions, with the first orbiter and impactor probe sent to the Moon in September 2019, using ISRO's PSLV rocket.
+The second spacecraft, comprising an orbiter, soft lander, and rover, was launched on 22 July 2019, using a LVM-3 rocket.
+There are plans for follow-up missions, including the Chandrayaan-3 mission, which was launched on 14 July 2023.

+# Mission Phases

-The Chandrayaan programme is divided into four phases.
-The first phase, Chandrayaan-1, was announced by Prime Minister Atal Bihari Vajpayee in 2003 and launched on 22 October 2008.
-This mission was a major boost to India's space program and resulted in the discovery of water on the Moon.
-The second phase, Chandrayaan-2, was approved in 2008 and launched on 22 July 2019.
-Although the lander was lost, the orbiter is operational and expected to function for 7.5 years.
-The third phase, Chandrayaan-3, was launched on 14 July 2023 and aims to demonstrate a successful and controlled touchdown on the lunar surface, the mobility of a rover on the Moon's terrain, and to carry out scientific experiments directly on the lunar surface.
+The Chandrayaan programme is divided into four main phases.
+The first phase, Orbiter and Impactor, was initiated with the launch of Chandrayaan-1 on 22 October 2008.
+The mission was a significant achievement for ISRO as it discovered water on the Moon.
+The second phase, Soft landers and rovers, saw the launch of Chandrayaan-2 on 22 July 2019.
+Although the lander was lost during an attempted landing, the orbiter remains operational and continues to collect scientific data.
+The third phase, On-site sampling, will involve the Lunar Polar Exploration Mission or Chandrayaan-4, set to launch in 2025.
+The final phase, Sample-return missions, is planned for the timeframe of 2030-35 with the Chandrayaan-6 mission.

+# Future Missions

-The fourth phase of the Chandrayaan programme includes on-site sampling and sample-return missions.
-The Lunar Polar Exploration Mission or Chandrayaan-4, suggested to be launched in 2025, will perform on-site sampling and analysis of collected lunar material and demonstrate lunar night survival technologies.
-Chandrayaan-5, suggested for the time frame of 2025-30, will include a lander-based rotary-percussive drilling in lunar soil up to a depth of 1~1.5 meters and analysis of the cut using instruments.
-Chandryaan-6, suggested for the time frame of 2030-35, will include drilling of lunar soil and return samples to earth.
+Future missions under the Chandrayaan programme include Chandrayaan-3, which aims to demonstrate successful and controlled touchdown on the lunar surface, rover mobility, and direct scientific experiments on the lunar surface.
+The Lunar Polar Exploration Mission or Chandrayaan-4, set to launch in 2025, will perform on-site sampling and analysis of collected lunar material.
+Chandrayaan-5, suggested for the timeframe of 2025-30, will involve lander-based rotary-percussive drilling in lunar soil.
+Finally, Chandrayaan-6, suggested for the timeframe of 2030-35, will involve drilling of lunar soil and returning samples to Earth.
 </div>
 </div>
 <div class='slide-pane' id='Chandrayaan_programme-G30-W1000'>